SeanKilleen/seankilleen.github.io/_posts/2020-06-16-how-to-rename-your-default-branch-away-from-master-while-using-github-pages.md

 ## Summary of Changes to my Jekyll / GitHub Pages site

-* Add new branch (branch from `master`, name it `main`)
+* Added a new branch (branch from `master`, name it `main`)
-* Publish the branch
+* Published the branch
-* In GitHub repository settings, change the default branch to `main` in the drop-down.
+* In GitHub repository settings, changed the default branch to `main` in the drop-down.
-* Edit all pending PRs to change the base branch from `master` --> `main`.
+* Edited all pending PRs to change the base branch from `master` --> `main`.
-* Attempt to change branch in GH Pages.
+* Attempted to change the branch in GitHub Pages settings.
 Oops!
 In my case, I can't.
-My GitHub pages are served from `master` and this is currently un-modifyable.
+My GitHub pages are for my username and this apparently means they are served from `master`.
+This is currently un-editable.
 We'll have to get creative.
 * Created [a GitHub Action to force-push all changes from the `main` branch into the `master` branch](https://github.com/SeanKilleen/seankilleen.github.io/blob/main/.github/workflows/push-main-to-master-for-github-pages.yml) so that GitHub Pages will publish them.
 * Changed the configuration yaml for Netlify Admin to reference the `main` branch.
 * Logged into Netlify and changed my site's build settings to use the `main` branch.
 * Changed the edit link on the blog -- rather than using a built in helper link, modified it so that I could specify a default branch.
-* Update old blog posta that referred to the old branch name.
+* Updated old blog posts that referred to the old branch name.
 Found these by doing a search.

+## Summary of Changes to the .NET Core app and Azure DevOps

+* Followed the same GitHub-specific steps above
+* Edited my azure pipelines yaml to replace the branch names
+* In Azure Pipelines, updated my release so that it was looking for artifacts from the `main` branch.

+## "But this is virtue signaling / performative allyship!"

+I don't refuse to do good things because someone might look at it and say I was trying to do good things.
+Let's just...do the better thing and be better.

+Also, like I said, this isn't the only way to attempt to be an ally.
+I didn't start with this and I certainly won't stop with it.

+## "But this is absurd / ridiculous!
+We shouldn't have to do this."

+You're probably not the target audience for this post.
+But please re-examine this view.
+I hope you'll reconsider.

+## In summary

+I wish us all happier, more inclusive coding.